Storage ideas to reduce building footprints and organize files for improved productivity

 The fifth way to improve your file storage is with pull-out file shelves.
 Pull-out file shelves offer a unique way to both store and access your files.
 These devices have a patented linear motion to provide ease of operations, better security, more storage capability, and space savings.
 Pull-out shelving units require much less space than lateral file cabinets.
 The movable carriages smoothly slide in and out on wheels, and you can use the natural egress aisle when the carriage extends into the room.

 Because of the simplicity of the design and construction of pull-out file shelves, they are very durable as well as flexible.
 Several users can access multiple shelving units at the same time since they operate independently from each other.
 Two modes are available to access the shelving units.
 One is a simple handle, as shown in the pictured cabinets on the left.
 The second option is the hand crank, which is shown in the same picture.
-The cabinet slides out into the room when you turn the three-spoke handle and closes when you turn the handle the opposite direction.
+The cabinet slides out into the room when you turn the three-spoke handle and closes when you turn the handle in the opposite direction.
 Key locks are also available for these units to restrict access.
 You can also customize each unit with various depth and width options to store virtually anything.
 This includes letter-size file folders, legal-size file folders, file boxes, binders, marketing material, sheet music, books, and office supplies.
 It is also possible to move and add units without disrupting adjacent units.

 Vertical Filing Carousels